Billotais/bilat.xyz/vita.md

 ## Original Architecture

-The original architecture is, as mentionned before, a convolutional autoencoder, inspired by [this paper](http://bilat.xyz/vita/SuperRes_NN.pdf).
-I consists of $N$ downsampling blocks, one bottleneck block, $N$ upsampling blocks and a final convolutional layer.
-There are stacking residual connections between a downsamplign and an upsampling block at the same level, and an additive residual connection between the input and the final block.
+The original architecture is, as mentionned before, a convolutional autoencoder with skip connections.
+It consists of $N$ downsampling blocks, one bottleneck block, $N$ upsampling blocks and a final convolutional layer.
+There are stacking residual connections between a downsampling and an upsampling block at the same level, and an additive residual connection between the input and the final block.

 ![architecture.png]({{site.baseurl}}/img/vita/architecture.png)